hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

       sub l.alt o.alt c.alt a.alt l.alt S.alt t.alt o.alt r.alt a.alt g.alt e'  by e.alt;
     } localStorageAttrCalt;

-First two lines tell it to ignore strings like `BlocalStorage` or `localStorages`.
-The rest substitutes letters one by one.
+First two lines tell it to ignore strings like `XlocalStorage` or `localStorages`, but not if there's a period like `localStorage.setItem()`.
+The rest substitutes letters `l o c a l S t o r a g e` with alternates, one by one.

-In the end, identifying JavaScript syntax is fairly straightforward.
-You just repeat the above for each keyword.
+Identifying basic JavaScript keywords is fairly straightforward.
+The logic is the same for each keyword.

 But for HTML and CSS...
 I had to get a bit more creative.
 There are simply too many keywords for both HTML and CSS combined.
 Making a separate rule for each keyword would inflate the file size.